La Perla District

-La Perla is a district of the Constitutional Province of Callao in Peru, and one of the seven districts that comprise the port city of Callao.
+La Perla is a district of Callao, Peru.
+Formerly an upper-class seaside resort that included the summer residence of the President of Peru during the early 20th century, it was officially established as a district on October 22, 1964.

-The current mayor of La Perla is Anibal Jara Aguirre.
-It was officially established as a district on October 22, 1964.
+The current mayor of La Perla is Rodolfo Mariano Adrianzen Castañeda.

 Geography

 The district has a total land area of 2.75 km².
 Its administrative center is located 18 meters above sea level.